mrysn/vdl/README.md

 # vdl

-vdl is a Flask-based application that uses `yt-dlp` to download videos from various platforms.
-The app supports queuing downloads with Celery and Redis, allowing for concurrent downloads with customisable options.
+Video DownLoad tool, send it URLs via API & CURL from anywhere.
+Concurrent downloads queued with Celery and Redis, highly customisable, Python Flask-based running in a container.

 ## Features